SDGforskning/sdg-strings/README.md

 **"Action" strings** : The "action" approach aims to find research closely related to the actions mentioned in the SDG targets and indicators.
 This is done by looking for works which include a formulation indicating relation to the action, *e.g. "...reducing malnutrition"; "...ensuring rights of small-scale fishers"; "...policies for improving school completion among...".*.
 These can be verbs, or terms indicating relation to real-world change, such as "policy".
-You can therefore expect to find a **smaller** set of research than you might when using methods which identify research by seeing if it mentions certain topics, or is publishing in certain journals, or is mapped to a specific subject cluster.
+You might therefore expect to find a **smaller** set of research than when using methods which identify research by seeing if it mentions certain topics, is published in certain journals, or is mapped to a citation cluster (depending of course on the individual parameters used).

 **"Topic" strings** : The "topic" approach aims to find research that is related to the topics mentioned in the SDG targets and indicators.
 This is done by looking for works which mention the topic, *e.g. "malnutrition", "school completion"; "rights of small-scale fishers"*.
 You can therefore expect to find a **larger** set of research than the action approach.
-However, this set may still be smaller than you would find by using a very wide interpretation for "relatedness" (for example, an even larger set would be found if you consider all medical research as relevant for SDG3).
+However, this set may still be smaller than you would find by using a very wide interpretation for "relatedness" (for example, an even larger set would be found if you considered all medical research as relevant for SDG3, as opposed to the topics mentioned in the targets).

 There are occasional exceptions to these approaches, as we are reliant on language and some ambiuous words.
 For example, some terms have to remain combined to "action" terms to ensure relevance, even in the topic approach.
 Please see the documentation on the individual files.